Brandon05/Insta-Gram/README.md

-# Project 6 - TheGra
+# Project 6 - TheGram

 TheGram is a photo sharing app using Parse as its backend.